ibm-cloud-docs/vmwaresolutions/services/managingcaveonix.md

 You are responsible for maintaining Caveonix RiskForesight to keep it updated to the most recent version.
 You can download the required updates from the [Caveonix service provider portal](https://support.caveonix.com/login){: external}.

-To obtain a login ID for the Caveonix service provider portal for product release notes and downloads, open a support case with the [IBM Cloud Support Center](https://cloud.ibm.com/unifiedsupport/supportcenter){: external}.
+To obtain a login ID for the Caveonix service provider portal for product release notes and downloads, open a support case with the [{{site.data.keyword.cloud_notm}} Support Center](https://cloud.ibm.com/unifiedsupport/supportcenter){: external}.

-Provide the instance name that Caveonix is installed on, your company name, and an email address for your administrator for the support case.
-IBM Cloud Support acquires the credentials for your login and email your administrator.
+Provide the instance name that Caveonix is installed on, your company name, and an email address for your administrator for the support case. {{site.data.keyword.cloud_notm}} Support acquires the credentials for your login and email your administrator.

-## Updating Caveonix RiskForesight licenses
+## Considerations when you delete Caveonix RiskForesight
-{: #managingcaveonix-updating-lic}

-This information does not apply to Caveonix Foresight that is installed on VMware® Regulated Workloads or Security and Compliance Readiness Bundle instances.
-{: note}
+{: #caveonix_considerations-remove}

-The Caveonix RiskForesight license is valid for five years.
-You can update the Caveonix RiskForesight license when it expires by using the following procedure:
-1. Order a new Caveonix RiskForesight license and copy it to the Caveonix RiskForesight console.
-For more information, see [Procedure to order Caveonix RiskForesight licenses](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_license_ordering#caveonix_license_ordering-procedure).
-2. Delete the expired license from the **Caveonix RiskForesight Licenses** table in the {{site.data.keyword.vmwaresolutions_short}} console.
-For more information, see [Procedure to delete Caveonix RiskForesight licenses](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_license_managing#caveonix_license_managing_procedure-delete).
+Review the following considerations before you delete the service:

+* Deleting Caveonix RiskForesight automatically deletes the initial Caveonix RiskForesight license that was originally associated with the service.
+However, you need to manually delete any other unwanted licenses from the **Caveonix RiskForesight licenses** table on the **Licenses** page in the {{site.data.keyword.vmwaresolutions_full}} console.
+* When you delete the service, the {{site.data.keyword.vmwaresolutions_short}} automation deletes only the single all-in-one Caveonix virtual machine (VM) that was deployed and the dedicated private subnet that was ordered for it.
+Therefore,
+   * If you scaled out the Caveonix VM into multiple VMs, those additional VMs are not deleted.
+   * If you used the IP addresses of the dedicated private subnet on more VMs, those VMs must be assigned new IP addresses to continue to function.
+   * If you delete the **vCenter Server instance A** with Caveonix RiskForesight installed, and you used the IP addresses of the dedicated private subnet that was ordered for the service in the **vCenter Server instance B**, the dedicated private subnet is canceled upon deletion of the **vCenter Server instance A**.
+* If you installed the Caveonix RiskForesight service before VMware Solutions v4.0, and you then delete that service, you must manually remove the DNS entries.
+For more information, see [Manually removing the DNS entries](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingservices#vc_deletingservices-DNS-entries).

 ## Related links
 {: #managingcaveonix-related}